duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 5%3A Wales.md

 		  logseq.order-list-type:: number
 		- Eisteddfod is a dancing festival. **F** logseq.order-list-type:: number
-		- This festival is held annually in the summer. logseq.order-list-type:: number
+		- This festival is held annually in the summer. **T** logseq.order-list-type:: number
-		- Eisteddfod started in 1947 with the purpose of promoting Welsh language. logseq.order-list-type:: number
+		- Eisteddfod started in 1947 with the purpose of promoting Welsh language. **T** logseq.order-list-type:: number
-		- The iris flower is traditionally worn by Welsh people on St. David's Day logseq.order-list-type:: number
+		- The iris flower is traditionally worn by Welsh people on St. David's Day **F** logseq.order-list-type:: number
 - ## Exercise 2
 	- Briefly answer the following questions.